fatmcgav/terraform-provider-elasticstack/generated/alerting/docs/LegacyCreateAlertRequestProperties.md

 ### NewLegacyCreateAlertRequestProperties

-`func NewLegacyCreateAlertRequestProperties(alertTypeId string, consumer string, name string, notifyWhen string, params map[string]interface{}, schedule LegacyCreateAlertRequestPropertiesSchedule, ) *LegacyCreateAlertRequestProperties`
+`func NewLegacyCreateAlertRequestProperties(alertTypeId string, consumer string, name string, notifyWhen NotifyWhen, params map[string]interface{}, schedule LegacyUpdateAlertRequestPropertiesSchedule, ) *LegacyCreateAlertRequestProperties`

 NewLegacyCreateAlertRequestProperties instantiates a new LegacyCreateAlertRequestProperties object This constructor will assign default values to properties that have it defined,